• Skip to primary navigation

 Planting chickpeas

 I planted them directly into loose soil at the end of May, just before our official last frost day.
 Chickpeas are a cold-weather crop and need about 100 days to mature.
 They can be started indoors, but apparently do not transplant well.
-Personally, I would say planting them directly and covering with a frost blanket a few weeks before the last frost day would be good.
+Personally, I would say planting them directly and covering with a frost blanket a few weeks before the last frost day would be a good option.

-I planted them in a double row about 4 plants per square foot.
+I planted them in a double row, about 4 plants per square foot.
 As with most seeds, I planted them about triple their size deep.

 Care for chickpeas